DynamicDevices/xm125-radar-monitor/README.md

 # XM125 Radar Monitor

-A Rust application for reading distance measurements from the Acconeer XM125 radar module via I2C communication.
+A Rust application for reading distance measurements and presence detection from the Acconeer XM125 radar module via I2C communication.

 ## Features